seungjink/hexo-tag-gphoto/README.md

 ## IMPORTANT

 JSONImageAttribute must be enclosed with single quotes.
-Each key value is enclosed by double quotes.
+Each key is enclosed by double quotes.

 ## Known Issues